Fatmawati Soekarno Airport: Facilities and development

+New airport

 Due to limited space for future expansion, there has been a long-term proposal to construct a new airport in Seluma Regency to eventually replace Fatmawati Soekarno Airport.
 The new airport is planned to be built on a 500 to 700-hectare plot of land owned by Perkebunan Nusantara VII, located in Sukaraja District.
+Meanwhile, the Seluma Regency Government has offered up to 1,000 hectares of land for the construction of the proposed airport.
 Once the new airport becomes operational, the existing airport is expected to be converted into a military airbase for either the Indonesian Air Force or the Indonesian Navy.
+The proposed new airport was intended to be designated as an international airport and equipped with facilities to accommodate international services.
+However, the plan was shelved in 2014 due to the anticipated high construction costs, with the government instead opting to maximize the expansion and development of Fatmawati Soekarno Airport.